 - Do you have control over passing wind?

-- How does faecal incontinence affect your daily life?
+- How does the incontinence affect your daily life?

-- Do you find the FI worsens after eating and are there certain foods that seem to make it worse?
+- Do you find the incontinence worsens after eating?
+Are there certain foods that seem to make it worse?

-TIP: Consider keeping a stool diary for a few weeks that records details of your daily bowel movements.
-This will make answering the doctor’s questions easier.
+Consider keeping a stool diary for a few weeks, recording details of your daily bowel movements.
+This will make answering your doctor’s questions easier.